Francisco-Barros94/Game-guess-my-number/README.md

 <!-- ABOUT THE PROJECT -->
-## Guess My Number is a game, which you need to choose a number between 1 and 20 with tips.
+## Guess My Number is a game, which you need to choose a number between 1 and 20.

 Here's the link: https://game-guessmynumber.netlify.app/